Public transport in Pezinok: Vehicles

 Until December 2005, in public transport in Pezinok were used Karosa C 734 buses and since the 12 December 2021 reintroduction, the Irisbus Crossway LE 12M buses were used.
 Since 8 January 2024, three CNG Iveco SOR IBNG 9.5 buses have been in operation.
-The city also has a backup bus powered by diesel fuel.
+The town also has a backup bus powered by diesel fuel and in the transitional period at the end of February 2024, the Pezinok public transport system also helped to start up the Karosa C 935 Récréo bus.
+As of 1 January 2025, the carrier still had three Iveco SOR BNG 9.5 CNG buses in operation and also one Irisbus Citelis 12M bus.
+Along with them, Isuzu NovoCiti Life and Isuzu Citiport buses began operating in the first half of 2025.
+From March 2026, a new electric bus Isuzu NovoCity Volt has been joined with a design referring to the history of town - with portraits of Jozef Ľudovít Holuby, Ľudovít Rajter, Richard Réti, Eugen Suchoň, and Ján Kupecký.

 Fare

 Traveling by public transport in Pezinok was gratis until the end of February 2024.
 From March 2024, the fare is €0.50 and an all-day ticket costed €1.
 Only children under 6 and pensioners traveled for free.
 The student fare, after showing a student or ISIC card, was €0.30.
 From 1 January 2025, the fare is gratis again.